 Skip to content

-It was in 1827 that the discovery of “conception” revealed when human life begins.
+We must go back almost 200 years to understand how abortion became legal.
+It was in 1827 that the discovery of “conception” revealed when human life began.
 As a result, the American Medical Association (AMA) urged state legislators to pass laws protecting the unborn human “from conception” and prohibiting abortion.
 During the 1800’s all states passed laws making abortion a serious crime.

 However, on January 22, 1973, the U.S. Supreme Court rendered all laws protecting the unborn child to be null and void in their infamous Roe v.
 Wade decision.
 The Court’s rulings legalized abortion in all 50 states for the full nine months of pregnancy.
 This was because the Court had determined in Roe v.
 Wade that “legal personhood does not exist prenatally.”